ahmadbdran20001-web/company-attrition-/README.md

 # company_attrition_data_analysis_
-data analysis project use excel for
+data analysis project using excel to explore company attrition
 ## Data source :
 from kaggel
 ## Tools used :